liamrosenfeld/liamrosenfeld.com/content/projects/fourier-artist.md

 code_url: "https://github.com/liamrosenfeld/FourierArtist"
 categories: ["academic", "swift", "WWDC"]
 draft: false
+blurb: "My accepted WWDC19 Scholarship Application"
 ---

-My accepted WWDC20 Swift Student Challenge submission.
-It guides you along the creation of multiple live views that all utilize the Short Time Fast Fourier Transform and its inverse.
-The goal of the playground is to guide the user along a path of learning in the fields of both programming and digital signal processing.
+My accepted WWDC19 Scholarship Application.
+It generates the equation for a path (stored as a JSON array of points) and then displays it using orbiting epicycles.
+The Fourier Transform and a description of the math can be found on the first page.